buddypress/bp-blocks/add-ons/bp-search-block/readme.txt

 Tested up to: 6.6
 Stable tag: 1.2.0

-The BP Search Block is a BuddyPress Block to search for activities, members, groups, sites or posts from any post, page or widget of your community site!
+The BP Search Block is a BuddyPress Block to search for the content shared into your community site!

 == Description ==